60-day returns • free shipping on USA orders $129+

 Guiding growth makes me think of tomato plants.
 In the garden, we put wire structures around the tomato plants to give the plants something to climb on.
 Different plants do different things.
 Those who don’t have the structure will sprawl all over the ground, and their tomatoes will quickly go bad.
 But even those that have the structures react differently.
 Some of them will stay neatly inside the wire.
 Some of them will shoot out on this side, and others will shoot out on that side.
 The goal is not to make each plant look exactly like all the others.
 The goal is to give each plant what it needs to continue growing, to thrive, and to bear fruit.

-We provide structure through the curriculum—a curriculum that is intentionally wide, that is well-thought-through and carefully planned out.
-We provide nourishment through the great living ideas that are presented within that curriculum.
+We provide structure through the curriculum—a curriculum that is intentionally wide, that is well-thought-through, carefully planned, and faithfully presented.
+We provide nourishment through the great living ideas that are presented in the curriculum.
 With the proper nourishment and that generous structure, our children can thrive, and we will see fruit.

 I think Charlotte summed it up best when she said,